 I’m pretty sure that will put a big smile on your face this morning!

-This was the first Billy Joel video that I can remember seeing in my youth, it was also when I realized I was a fan of his music.
+The You’re Only Human Music Video was the first Billy Joel video that I can remember seeing in my youth, it was also when I realized I was a fan of his music.
+It was a memorable song and the video was great, but since it was 1985, I, of course, did not recognize a future TV star in it.

 You’re Only Human was written by Joel expressly for the purpose of teenage suicide prevention.
-He once attempted suicide himself and after writing the original draft felt it was too much of a downer so he changed the song entirely to point out the good things that happen, hoping teenagers might learn personal forgiveness and optimism.
+He once attempted suicide himself and after writing the original draft felt it was too much of a downer.
+So he changed the song entirely to point out the good things that happen.
+Koping teenagers might learn personal forgiveness and optimism.

 Billy Joel donated all the royalties to this song to the National Committee for Youth Suicide Prevention.

-Here is a bit of fun trivia for you, the drowning friend of the young man Billy Joel is trying to stop from committing suicide is none other than Adam Savage from Mythbusters!
+So remember what I mentioned above about a future TV star?
+This is a real fun bit of trivia for you.
+The drowning friend of the young man Billy Joel is trying to stop from committing suicide?
+That is none other than Adam Savage from Mythbusters!
+As you can see, Adam always had the charisma and gravitas that would eventually make him famous.
+He was just working in the wrong genre back in 1985.

 Hi, my name is Brian Boone.
 I’m a regular contributor on this site, writing primarily about forgotten junk food and obscure fads of the 1980s.
 All of us contributors love talking up retro stuff here, but we each also have our own thing.
 For example, Tupa’s a cartoonist, Peachy composes electronic music.
 As for me, I’m a rock nerd.